 your breath, your mind, and physical body

 yoga mat (nothing fancy is necessary for beginner classes – can be found for less than $10 at Walmart).
-Choose 5mm for the best comfort and a carrier if you wanna get fancy.
+Choose 5mm thickness for the best comfort.
 I like a yoga mat bag that has compartments for keys and phones.
-Some good deals here.
-And I found a great Gaiam mat on Groupon too.

 water bottle (water fountains available in most locations) As a general rule, I never drink really cold water, but I know we can get over heated, so do what makes you feel balanced.